 The outcome will benefit everyone in Oxfordshire.
 Less private-motorised traffic means less pollution, less congestion, fewer injuries and deaths, higher rates of physical activity, and less roadway animosity.
 Giving more space to people instead of cars will generate more connectivity, more community, and more liveability.

-Oxfordshire Liveable Streets is a private company limited by guarantee and registered in England with the company number 11469098 and registered address 115 Magdalen Road, Oxford OX4 1RQ, ENGLAND.
+Oxfordshire Liveable Streets is a private company limited by guarantee and registered in England with the company number 11469098 and registered address The Old Chapel, Union Way, Witney, England, OX28 6HD, ENGLAND.
 Our articles are viewable here (pdf).

 Want to find out more?